 Nagu harbour in November vs. Nagu harbour in July.

 We spent the first night on the dock of Nagu harbour.
 Nagu was way more quiet in November than at the time of my last visit in July.
-Empty beaches strengthened the feeling, like there was only us and the sea in the whole wide world, nothing or no one else.
+Empty beaches strengthened the feeling like there were only us and the sea in the whole wide world, nothing or no one else.
 Sailing under the safe wings of sea scouts got even better in the morning.
 We could crawl out of our bunks and sit down at the ready-set breakfast table.
 This is life.

-The weather on Saturday couldn’t have been any better: the sky was (almost) clear, the sun was literally sparkling on crest of the waves, and there was enough wind to turn off the engine and let the sails do the job.
+The weather on Saturday couldn’t have been any better: the sky was (almost) clear, the sun was literally sparkling on the crest of the waves, and there was enough wind to turn off the engine and let the sails do the job.

 Hard work and strong muscles were definitely needed on s/y Henrika in November weather.
 It didn’t take long to understand this was no cognac-flavoured holiday cruise.
 Everyone on board was needed.
 Besides me, the sailing dum-dum, the whole crew was working together like a well-oiled machine.
 The sailing terms were echoing on the icy deck, and slowly I learned the meaning for a few of them.
 ‘Jibe!’
 ‘Tack!’ and so on.